Masters programs in Nursing Science which do not require GRE - Updated 2020

 Accelerated BSN Second Degree • • Penn Nursing

 College description: It emphasizes the integration of knowledge from other disciplines and of nursing science as the basis for practice.This course emphasizes not only how nursing is practiced, but also where it is practiced.
 These experiences also explore the place of the natural and social sciences and the arts and humanities in nursing practice.The course links the Penn Compact 2020 to the four core themes of Penn BSN nursing program: engagement, inquiry, judgment, and voice.
 It introduces phenomena of concern to nursing, contextualizes societal meanings of nursing practice and health care delivery across time and place, and stresses the importance of nursing science as the basis for practice.
-Emphasis is placed on debate, critical analysis, and constructing a logical and lucid verbal and written argument regarding issues related to professional nursing practice and health care delivery.This is a laboratory course designed to help beginning nursing students to develop competence in the process of physical assessment.Prerequisite: Matriculation in the Accelerated BSN Nursing Program.Notes: For Students in Accelerated BSN Nursing Program Only.Laboratories exercises and case study analysis provide a contextual base to acquire and use domain-specific knowledge of concern to the practice of nursing.This course considers how nursing influences the health and healing capacities of infants, children, adolescents and their families.
+Emphasis is placed on debate, critical analysis, and constructing a logical and lucid verbal and written argument regarding issues related to professional nursing practice and health care delivery.This is a laboratory course designed to help beginning nursing students to develop competence in the process of physical assessment.Laboratories exercises and case study analysis provide a contextual base to acquire and use domain-specific knowledge of concern to the practice of nursing.This course considers how nursing influences the health and healing capacities of infants, children, adolescents and their families.
+It addresses pediatric nursing phenomena of concern and major final common pathways of pediatric illness from infancy through adolescence using a using a developmental and systems approach.This content is taught in the context of nursing research and measurement of nursing phenomena.This course examines how nursing influences the health and healing capacities of individuals and families experiencing severe psychiatric distress.

 The BSN Second Degree program is for those that have a bachelor’s degree in a non-nursing field and are interested in pursuing a second career in nursing.
 This program is the most accelerated option available at Penn to complete their BSN as a second degree student.Completed online application: please know that applicant may only apply to one program option, BSN Second Degree, BSN-MSN, or the Hillman BSN-PhD ProgramPersonal statement: applicant will be given the question once applicant start the application processTwo letters of recommendation: one of which must be academic; the university urge applicant to choose recommenders who know applicant well enough to speak confidently as to their abilities and chances of success in this rigorous program; these must be submitted online, without exception, through the online applicationTranscripts: Unofficial copies of all of their post-secondary transcripts, including transcripts for any classes applicant might have taken at a community college or while studying abroad must be uploaded for review purposes.Video Interview: Question Prompts will be available once their start the application processA GPA of 3.0 or higher is preferred.Transcript Evaluation: Applicants with international degrees and/or coursework must have their educational credentials evaluated, course-by-course, using a member of the National Association of Credential Evaluation ServicesResults from the TOEFL or the academic IELTS taken within the last two years for all non-native English speakers.
 A minimum score of 100 on the TOEFL is required.
 For the IELTS, a minimum combined score of 7.0 is required, with each subsection having scores of at least 7.0.If applicant are currently enrolled in a bachelor’s degree program, and want to start one of the university accelerated programs, applicant may apply for admission.
 However, the university decision and their ability to matriculate will depend on the successful completion of their bachelor’s degree.
 Since all prerequisite courses must be completed before applicant can start the program in June, it is recommended that current students complete their degree by May 31st.